-GW acknowledges and is committed to addressing the demand for on-campus student housing and to complying with the Campus Plan housing condition which requires that, effective fall 2006, GW make available 5,600 on campus beds - to accommodate 70% of its full-time Foggy Bottom undergraduate population up to an enrollment of 8,000 - and one bed for every full-time Foggy Bottom undergraduate student in excess of 8,000.
-In fact, the Campus Plan housing requirement aligns with GW's own institutional goals and priorities to create an outstanding undergraduate "living and learning" community.
-To this end, GW has added more than 2,000 beds on campus since the adoption of the existing Campus Plan, has identified additional housing capacity in existing residence halls, and is presently constructing 379 new beds that are scheduled for delivery in fall 2006.
-The University has identified sites to accommodate up to 1,000 additional beds2, including a project currently under development as a public-private partnership with the School Without Walls that would yield approximately 500 beds.
-Overall, the University's existing on-campus housing facilities, coupled with aforementioned School Without Walls project and the student housing development proposed by this Plan, would result in a bed inventory that exceeds the Campus Plan housing requirement.
+GW acknowledges and is committed to addressing the demand for on-campus student housing and to complying with the existing Campus Plan housing condition which requires that, effective fall 2006, GW make available 5,600 on campus beds - to accommodate 70% of its full-time Foggy Bottom undergraduate population up to an enrollment of 8,000 - and one bed for every full-time Foggy Bottom undergraduate student in excess of 8,000.
+In fact, the Campus Plan housing requirement aligns with GW's own institutional goals and priorities to create an outstanding undergraduate "living and learning community."
+To this end, GW has added more than 2,000 beds on campus since the adoption of the existing Campus Plan, has identified additional housing capacity in existing residence halls, and is finalizing construction of 379 new beds scheduled for delivery in fall 2006.
+As part of this proposed Campus Plan, the University has identified sites to accommodate up to 1,000 additional beds2, including a public-private partnership project with the School Without Walls (currently pending review by the Zoning Commission) that would yield approximately 474 beds.
+Overall, the University's existing oncampus housing facilities, coupled with aforementioned School Without Walls project and the student housing development proposed by this Plan, would result in a bed inventory that meets GW's projected student housing needs and exceeds the Campus Plan housing requirement.